- Weather-wise, aurora watching conditions are best in March

 There will be no loss by radiation when your clothes’ and the air have the same temperature (see plot above).
 However, even when you are dressed appropriately, your body looses heat when the environment is colder than the body temperature.
 The bigger the difference between the surface temperature of your outerwear and the environment is, the higher the loss of radiation energy will be.

 You also loose body heat due to conduction, which refers to the transfer of heat by molecules.
 For example, heat from your feet is transferred to the sole of your boots to the frigid cold soil.
 Consequently, your feet loose energy that your body has to compensate for by means of chemical energy (food).
+Learn how to avoid cold feet at frigid temperatures.

 High humidity can not only make you feel uncomfortable at high, but also at low temperatures.
 Air feels colder than it is under cool conditions with high relative humidity.
 Being in the shadow or in the sun makes a difference in thermal comfort.
 Walking causes movement and mixing in the air layers between your clothes or your skin and the first layer.
 Thus, the heat exchange is higher than when just standing.